Amaurobius ferox: Second stage of trophic egg laying

 The second stage occurs in the last one to two hours before egg laying and is characterized by increasing activity of both the mother and her offspring, especially during the last 30 minutes.
 In this stage, the spiders exhibit direct mother-offspring behaviors that are rarely observed in other circumstances.
 At first, the mother displays a series of rotations above the group of young, surrounding the clutch with a loose network of ecribellate silk.

 Next, the mother stops the rotational behavior and begins a slow drumming movement, characterized by alternating vertical movements of the pedipalps.
 This drumming behavior is focused on the area occupied by the clutch.

-At the end of this stage, the mother sometimes becomes immobile, only briefing moving again to resume the slow drumming behavior from before.
+At the end of this stage, the mother sometimes becomes immobile, only briefly moving again to resume the slow drumming behavior from before.
 After this, spiderlings show an increase in locomotive activity over short distances and exhibit a cohesive behavior that consists of the spiderlings crowding together with some individuals even climbing on top of the others.
-Then, the clutch begins to migrate to the mother, and, after they eventually settle on the ventral side of the mother’s opisthosoma, they become immobile.
+Then, the clutch begins to migrate to the mother, and, after they eventually settle on the ventral side of the mother's opisthosoma, they become immobile.
 During this whole process, despite their close proximity and physical contact, the spiderlings do not exhibit agonistic behavior to their siblings.